mfukano/mfukano.github.io/assets/documents/MF-Resume.md

 * Diagnose complex integration or product stability / runtime issues
 * Conceptualize and execute on internal tooling gaps for team empowerment
 * Bridge technical communication of satellite office for global company
-* Added internal MEAN-based tooling to improve team workflows
+* Added internal tooling with Express and Node to improve team workflows

 ### Pinterest